solarwinds/apm-java/README.md

 - instrumentation : Additional instrumentation provided by us using the OT instrumentation framework (ByteBuddy)
 - sdk-extensions : Builds the AO extension jar which runs with the original OT agent (vs the agent built from `agent` sub-project)

-More details for each of the sub-projects are listed in "Sub-Projects section"
+More details for each of the sub-projects are listed in [Sub-Projects](#sub-projects) section

 ## Build